nhayward/book-light-editorial/pages/04.testimonials/_testimonials/boxes.md

     -
         package: false
         content: "><span class=\"first-character\">C</span>arly understood exactly what I was looking for and accommodated both my needs and budget.
 Her manuscript assessment allowed me to focus on the weakest points of my story so I could determine the best use of my time and energy as I tackled further editing rounds.
 During the process, she was responsive and very encouraging.\n\n-Clara MacCarald, Romance and Young Adult author\n"
-    -
-        package: false
-        content: "><span class=\"first-character\">C</span>arly is an amazing editor.
-I went through five different (and terrible) queries before finding her.
-She took my most recent query and turned it into a query I am proud to submit.
-She also crafted a fantastic synopsis for me!\n\n-Laura Wilson-Anderson, Sci-fi and Fantasy author\n"
-    -
-        package: false
-        content: "><span class=\"first-character\">C</span>arly's incisive mind, solid understanding of storytelling, and experience in the traditional publishing industry set her apart from the freelance editing crowd.
-When I send her my best work I'm confident that her edits will make it even better.\n\n-Ty Black\n"
-    -
-        package: false
-        content: "><span class=\"first-character\">A</span>s far as Carly goes, she offers the complete experience.
-Her process for developmental editing leaves no stone unturned and assures that every facet, both in the perspective of grammar and storytelling are covered and revised for a more fulfilling literary experience.
-I was completely satisfied with working with Carly.\n\n-Theo Taylor, Sci-fi and Fantasy author\n"
-    -
-        package: false
-        content: "><span class=\"first-character\">I</span>n Carly’s developmental editing of my novel, she dealt with issues, both large and small.
-Chronology, plot consistency, character motivation, authentic dialogue, point of view, word choices, etc. I appreciated the exhaustive detail and acuteness of her perceptions, but even more than that, I especially valued her understanding of my intent and my overall vision.
-She kept true to my vision for the novel and helped greatly in turning that vision into a reality.\n\n-Danny Davis, Historical YA author\n"
 routable: false
 visible: false
 title: 'Testimonial Boxes'